Twikito/easy-toggle-state/README.md

 # [![Easy Toggle State](https://raw.githubusercontent.com/Twikito/easy-toggle-state/master/logo.png)](https://twikito.github.io/easy-toggle-state/)

-__A tiny JavaScript library to easily toggle the state of any HTML element in any context, and create UI components in no time.__
+__A tiny JavaScript library to easily toggle the state of any HTML element in any contexts, and create UI components in no time.__

 Dropdown, navigation button, tooltip, collapsible panel, lightbox, tabs, switch like above… UI components made in minutes without worried about JavaScript.
 Only set a few HTML attributes, and code the rest with your CSS skills.